qtlHD/qtlHD/doc/XGapBin/README.md

 Version: 0.0.1

 Xgap binary is a format to store genotype phenotype and other information.
 The format saves matrices of different types into a single binary file.
-A block structure separated by footprints is used as easy consistency check of the file, and provides a way to load specific partys of the data from file to memory.
+A block structure separated by footprints is used to structure the file.
+This structure allows easy consistency checking of the file, and provides a way to load specific parts of the data from file to memory.

 Header
 ------